Packwaukee (CDP), Wisconsin

 Packwaukee is an unincorporated census-designated place located in the town of Packwaukee, Marquette County, Wisconsin, United States.
 Packwaukee is located on the north bank of Buffalo Lake, a lake on the Fox River; it is 7 mi west-southwest of Montello.
 Packwaukee has a post office with ZIP code 53953.
-As of the 2010 census, its population was 262.
+As of the 2020 census, its population was 242, down from 262 at 2010.